-Further, under our 2014 Omnibus Plan, our 2016 Omnibus Plan, and our 2019 Omnibus Plan, except as otherwise provided in the award agreement, if following a change in control of Sabre, an executive officer's employment is terminated by us for any reason other than "cause" or he or she terminates his or her employment for "good reason," or if following a change in control of Sabre, the outstanding awards are not assumed, continued, or substituted by the surviving corporation, then all restrictions applicable to awards granted under the 2014 Omnibus Plan, our 2016 Omnibus Plan, and our 2019 Omnibus Plan will lapse as of the time of the change in control, and any unvested award will become fully exercisable and vested as of the time of the change in control.
+Further, under our 2014 Omnibus Plan, our 2016 Omnibus Plan, our 2019 Omnibus Plan, and our 2021 Omnibus Plan, except as otherwise provided in the award agreement, if following a change in control of Sabre, an executive officer's employment is terminated by us for any reason other than "cause" or he or she terminates his or her employment for "good reason," or if following a change in control of Sabre, the outstanding awards are not assumed, continued, or substituted by the surviving corporation, then all restrictions applicable to awards granted under the 2014 Omnibus Plan, our 2016 Omnibus Plan, our 2019 Omnibus Plan, and our 2021 Omnibus Plan will lapse as of the time of the change in control, and any unvested award will become fully exercisable and vested as of the time of the change in control.

-The terms of the 2020 grant agreements under the 2019 Omnibus Plan provide that, except in the case of "retirement" of the executive officer, if awards and grants are assumed and if following a change in control of Sabre (for a one-year period under the terms of the 2020 grant agreements), an executive officer's employment is terminated by us for any reason other than "cause" or he or she terminates his or her employment for "good reason":
+The terms of the 2021 grant agreements under the 2021 Omnibus Plan and the 2019 Omnibus Plan provide that, except in the case of "retirement" of the executive officer, if awards and grants are assumed and if following a change in control of Sabre (for a one-year period under the terms of the 2021 grant agreements), an executive officer's employment is terminated by us for any reason other than "cause" or he or she terminates his or her employment for "good reason":

-- any outstanding and unvested time-based options to purchase shares of our common stock will vest immediately and become exercisable or transferable in accordance with the terms of the applicable equity incentive plan, and - any shares of our common stock subject to restricted stock unit awards will vest in full, including in the case of awards with performance metrics based on an assumed attainment level of 100%, following the executive officer's termination of employment. - any shares of our common stock subject to restricted stock unit awards with performance metrics will vest on based on an assumed attainment level of 100% following the executive officer's termination of employment.
+- any shares of our common stock subject to restricted stock unit awards will vest in full following the executive officer's termination of employment. - any shares of our common stock subject to restricted stock unit awards with performance metrics will vest on based on an assumed attainment level of 100% following the executive officer's termination of employment.

-In the event of the "retirement" of the executive officer, the terms of the 2020 grant agreements under the 2019 Omnibus Plan provide that any outstanding and unvested time-based options to purchase shares of our common stock will vest immediately and become exercisable for one year as of the date of termination.
+In the event of the "retirement" of the executive officer, the terms of the 2021 PSU grant agreements under the 2021 Omnibus Plan and the 2019 Omnibus Plan provide that any eligible RSU installments (as defined in the grant agreement) that would have vested on the first and second vesting dates immediately following such termination had the participant's employment continued through such date will vest on the applicable vesting date.
 "Retirement" means a voluntary or involuntary termination of employment, not for "cause," at a minimum age of 60 with no less than five years of continuous employment, and with the sum of the executive's age and number of years of continuous employment being no less than 70.

-In the event of the death of the executive officer, the terms of the 2020 grant agreements under the 2019 Omnibus Plan provide that:

-- any outstanding and unvested time-based options to purchase shares of our common stock will vest immediately, and - any shares of our common stock subject to restricted stock unit awards will vest in full, including in the case of awards with performance metrics based on an assumed attainment level of 100%, immediately.
+In the event of the death of the executive officer, the terms of the 2021 grant agreements under the 2021 Omnibus Plan and the 2019 Omnibus Plan provide that any shares of our common stock subject to restricted stock unit awards will vest in full, including in the case of awards with performance metrics based on an assumed attainment level of 100%, immediately.